BroadcomSaaSOps/VSCL/README.md

 #### External Requirements:
 None
 #### Usage:
-The file `zzz SAMPLE VSCL-local.sh` contains a template of the file `VSCL-local.sh` that should be created in the local repository.
+The file `zzz SAMPLE VSCL-local.sh` contains a template of the file `VSCL-local.sh` that should be created in the local repository for a particular site.
 The filename `VCSL-local.sh` is in .gitignore.
 A *symlink* to it should be created in the `VSCL-Install` and `VSCL-Update-DAT` subdirectories.

 To create a symlink in Windows, navigate to each directory where the symlink shoud be and run this command:
     `cmd /c mklink ./VSCL-local.sh ../VSCL-local.sh`

-The main file VSCL-local.sh in the root and the symlinks required must be created manually PER ENDPOINT.
+*PLEASE NOTE*: The main file `VSCL-local.sh` is in the root of the repository.
+The symlinks required must be created manually PER SITE.

 Modify the contents per this example:
 ```